catPupsyush/web_scraping/README.md

 # web_scraping
-Web scraping Google Analytics to export a json file with Usr ID data.
+Web scraping Google Analytics to export a json file with User ID data.